build-on-aws/content/posts/how-i-got-started-learning-ai-ml/index.md

 ---
-title: "How I got started Learning AI-ML?"
+title: "How I Got Started Learning AI/ML"
 description: "My journey into AI/ML shaped my perspective, ignited my passion, and empowered the world around me.
 From a humble beginning driven by curiosity, I armed the technology to reshape and enhance the life of a gardener.
 With each step now, AI/ML fuels my determination to unlock a future where intelligence and innovation intertwine to create a better world."
 tags:
   - ai-ml